-Good Omens - The Occult Edition Review
+Good Omens Occult Edition (& Friends)

 First off, the book is joyfully huge!
 At 23 by 30 cm, the pages have about double the area of even the large standard and slipcased ‘Definitive’ editions.
 However, despite the large size it is still comfortably readable.
 Just.